 - Confirm primary courses and boosters are up to date as recommended for life in Britain - including for example, vaccines required for occupational risk of exposure, lifestyle risks and underlying medical conditions.

-- Yellow fever certificate required if over 1 year and entering from an area with risk of yellow fever transmission.
-Travellers on scheduled flights originating outwith, but in transit through, the area with risk of yellow fever transmission are NOT required to possess a certificate provided such travellers remained at the airport, or adjacent town, in transit.
+- Yellow fever vaccination certificate required for travellers arriving from countries with risk of yellow fever transmission.
+Travellers on scheduled flights originating outwith, but in transit through, the area with risk of yellow fever transmission are NOT required to possess a certificate provided such travellers remained at the airport, or adjacent town, during transit.
 All travellers on unscheduled flights originating within an area with risk of yellow fever transmission or who have been in transit through these areas are required to possess a certificate.
 The certificate is not insisted upon in the case of children under 1 year of age, but such infants may be subject to surveillance.

 Notes on the diseases mentioned above

-- Tetanus is contracted through dirty cuts and scratches and causes a serious infection of the nervous system.
-A total of 5 doses of tetanus vaccine is recommended for life in the UK.
-Tetanus vaccine is usually recommended for travellers who will be in a country or situation where the correct treatment of a tetanus prone injury may not be readily available.
+through contamination of cuts, burns and wounds with tetanus spores.
+Spores are found in soil worldwide.
+A total of 5 doses of tetanus vaccine are recommended for life in the UK.
+Boosters are usually recommended in a country or situation where the correct treatment of an injury may not be readily available.